Tianshou: a Highly Modularized Deep Reinforcement Learning Library: Introduction

-\item \textbf{Comprehensive} Besides the comprehensive model-free algorithms, Tianshou also supports Multi-agent RL, Model-based RL, and Offline Learning.
-Moreover, Tianshou formulates the multiple data collecting (e.g., both synchronous and asynchronous environment execution) and agent training paradigms in DRL through a unified python interface.
-Lastly, Tianshou has plentiful functionalities that may extend its application (see Section \ref{features}).
+\item \textbf{Comprehensive.} Besides comprehensive model-free algorithms, Tianshou also supports offline learning and many other DRL techniques such as GAIL \citep{gail} and ICM \citep{icm}.
+Moreover, through a unified Python interface, Tianshou formulates the data collecting (e.g., both synchronous and asynchronous environment execution) and agent training paradigms in DRL.
+Lastly, Tianshou has plentiful functionalities that may extend its application (see Section \ref{Architecture}).

 \end{itemize}